 Don Felipe Gonzalez entered this curious world in 1927 in Sagrada Familia, a poor section of Guadalajara.
-It was not a good year to be poor in Mexico, seventeen years after the demise of the Porfiriata and a year into the Cristero war.
+It was not a good year to be poor in Mexico, seventeen years after the demise of the Porfiriata and a year into the Cristero War.
 His father was brutal, below animalic, and beat the family.
 Food was less abundant than they would have wished.
 Schools were close to nonexistent, even when they existed, which was seldom.
 Don Felipe was well positioned to become a useless, drunken, illiterate, bestial, dim, and wasted cabron y pendejo.

 One day his father tried to beat him once too often.
 This is dangerous with male children who get bigger while the father gets older.
 Don Felipe took the club away and announced that if the son of a bitch ever tried it again, he, Don Felipe, would beat him into marmalade.
 He then went off to apprentice himself as a machinist.
-Over several decades he managed to save enough to build a substantial house in Polanco, another poor section.
+Over several decades he managed to save enough to build a substantial house in Polanco, another poor section of Guadalajara.
 This was pretty much unheard of for a poor worker who should have been illiterate.
 He married.

 Violeta appeared.
 By this time they still weren’t even almost economically middle class, but neither were they hungry or insecure.

 She reached high school and found that she liked to run.
-She found a nine-mile circuit around the city which, then, in the mornings had little traffic.
+She established a nine-mile circuit around the city which, then, in the mornings had little traffic.
 She did this almost daily.
 You may find this implausible.
 I have done uphill mountain hiking with Vi.
 It isn’t implausible.
-On her runs she carried a knife since bad things can happpen in slums.
+On her runs she carried a knife since bad things can happen in slums.
 She would have used it, I promise.

-The results were curious.
 She worked as a maid cleaning the house of the Canadian ambassador, selling magical amulets at Plaza del Sol, and teaching Spanish at the US Consulate to whoever needed it.
 Natalia appeared, a collegiate accident.
 An American student would have killed it, but Vi doesn’t believe in abortion.
 Not because she is Catholic.
 Because she thinks it wrong.
 So now she had a full course-load, three jobs, nine miles, household chores, and a baby.
 Oh, sweet life of ease….

 At one point, Vi found herself without any income at all.
 I forget why.
 This was before she worked in the office of one of the big political parties, decided it was un nido de serpients, a nest of snakes, said to hell with it, and went to Ajijic to teach Spanish to gringos.
 Anyway, without income, perforce they stayed in their small apartment, living on very slight savings, beans, and tortillas.
 And they read.
 The International Book Fair, a big deal in Guad, was in swing.
 On the last day, prices drop hugely because the publishing houses don’t want to pack up remainders.
 They bought some twenty books for ten pesos each, sort of a buck.